NEVADA MENTAL HEALTH & SSD BENEFITS

-- Speech significantly affected by blunt effect, inappropriate affect, or flat affect
+- Speech significantly affected by blunt effect or flat affect

-It is not necessary to have every single symptom on this list to show you have a psychotic disorder.
-However, people who have psychotic disorders typically have some of these symptoms over a long period of time.
-Common psychotic disorders are schizophrenia and paranoid schizophrenia.
+You don’t need every single symptom on this list to show you have a psychotic disorder.
+However, people who have such disorders usually have some of these symptoms.
+Common mental conditions are schizophrenia and paranoid schizophrenia.

 - Autistic thinking

 If you have these symptoms and they impact your ability to perform full time work, then you may qualify for SSD benefits.
 You can prove you deserve benefits if, for instance, you have these mental health symptoms and they have lasted for over 12 months.
 Also, your mental health condition must interfere with your activities of daily living.

 Activities of daily living include normal tasks.
 For example, being able to dress yourself and doing laundry are daily tasks.
 Other tasks are taking a shower, dressing, cleaning your teeth.
 Going to the store to buy food is another example of a task most people do every week.
 Also, dealing with other people is an important daily activity.

 If you can prove your mental illness makes it nearly impossible for you to function in these daily tasks, then you will have a strong chance of being granted benefits by the SSA.